githubdoe/skysolve/README.md

-7. Make a direcotry for skysolve then download the skysolve app from GIT Repo to your RPI and Open a Terminal Window.
+6. Make a direcotry for skysolve then download the skysolve app from GIT Repo to your RPI and Open a Terminal Window.
 You could type the following commands into Terminal to accomplish this goal.

 		sudo mkdir skysolve
         cd skysolve
         sudo wget https://github.com/githubdoe/skysolve/archive/main.tar.gz
         sudo tar -xzvf main.tar.gz --strip-components=1

-9. Run one of the following scripts using sudo.

-		sudo ./setupAstroPi3.sh
+7. Run the setup script

-		sudo ./setupAstroRaspbianPi.sh
+    sudo ./skysolveSetup

     Here is a list of what the script does (If you want to disable or modify any of these, please edit before running the script):

-- (DISABLED) Can hold Firefox back to an older version for installing on Ubuntu-Mate 16.04 (since updates break it)

-- (DISABLED) Updates the Raspberry Pi Kernel if desired (Raspberry Pi script only)

 - Uninstalls unattended-upgrades since they can slow down imaging and cause issues with updates.

-- Updates/Upgrades the SBC
+- Updates/Upgrades the RPI

 - Sets the user account to auto-login